How to Bounce Your Flash for Soft Lighting in Portrait and Event Photos

 Using Bounce Flash

-Obviously the most common time that I use bounce flash is when I’m inside a room that has ceilings and walls to bounce off of.
+Obviously the most common that I use bounce flash is when I’m inside a room that has ceilings and walls to bounce off of.
 The first thing I do when I walk into a room is I look around the walls and the ceilings, and I assess how I can use them as bounce surfaces.

 Here are some of the things I look for while I’m assessing the walls and the ceilings.